bbc/newslabs-newsQuery/README.md

 The tagging is fully automated - which is is why it's not 100% accurate - although there is an interface to add and remove tags to correct errors.

-Note this is not a production system or an offical BBC production service; it's an experimental platform for research and development - availability suitability for any particular purpose is not guaranteed.
+The Juicer is not a production system or an offical BBC production service; it's an experimental platform for research and development - availability suitability for any particular purpose is not guaranteed.

 ### How to get an API key